astrobarrage/astrobarrage/README.md

 **info!!**

-✧ i mostly hang around the rblx/p! area, but i may be elsewhere if i'm with friends
+✧ i mostly hang around the rblx area, but i may be elsewhere if i'm with friends

 ✧ whisper to interact because i'm most likely offtab unless i'm actively in a conversation

 ✧ crowns are always welcome! i also enjoy giving crowns to people :D

-✧ please don't take heavy inspo/copy my skins
+✧ please don't take heavy inspo/copy my skins without permission

 ✧ i block/hide freely. don't be weird towards me and we're cool